Debianfanboy/shin/README.md

 # Shin Language
-> A basic programming language written in python and inspired by python and BASIC.
+> A basic toy programming language written in python and inspired by python and BASIC.

 ## Downloading